pdrohm/pdrohm/README.md

 - 🌱 I'm studying Analysis and Systems development at UNIASSELVI
 - 🤔 I like to study about Sec Info, specially pentest and vulnerabilities.

 - ⚡ Fun Fact: I studied 2 years of Physical Education.
-I'm passionate about Jiu Jitsu and decided to quit because I didn't see myself working in the area.
+My hobbies includes Jiu Jitsu and gym.
+I decided to quit P.E because I didn't see myself working in the area.
 I discovered programming later, and I've been passionate about computers since I was little.

 - 📫 Contact: opedrohenriquemarques@gmail.com